jlreiter/Proteus1/README.md

 ## >_Terminal

 Once inside you can explore around to your heart's content.
 There are some config files with credentials and a test admin login that can be used for the web page.
-There is even a RSA private key (password protected) (see some stuff in /imgs/interesting_snip\*)Keep exploring and you'll eventually find a quaint file: admin_login_logger.
+There is even a RSA private key (password protected) (see some stuff in /imgs/interesting_snip\*).
+Keep exploring and you'll eventually find a quaint file: admin_login_logger.
 Check it's permissions and notice anything special?
 The sticky bit is set and the owner is root.
 I nc it over to my machine for further testing.